Historical Background

 Hardware

 Three kinds of random sources are used in the project.
-They all were developed for use in research and all are high quality sources that produce random data meeting stringent criteria.
+They all were developed for use in research and all are high quality sources that produce random data (bit sequences) meeting stringent criteria.
 The data are difficult to distinguish from theoretical expectation in calibration runs, although as real, physical devices, they cannot be perfectly random.
 All use a quantum level process, either thermal noise or electron tunneling for the fundamental source of random fluctuation.
+Each device is subjected to a rigorous calibration process based on at least one million 200-bit trials before being placed in service.
+They have shielding, and we also use a logical operation to eliminate bias from environmental influences such as electromagnetic fields, temperature changes, and component aging.

 Software